learnscripture/learnscripture.net/docs/texts.rst

   * For Bibles, Verse instances corresponding to every Verse in the KJV (including missing verses, which should be marked with missing=True).

+    The exact process for doing this is not automated.

     Set LOADING_VERSES = True in settings to stop suggestions being created while you are doing this.